karykt/SimpleRetrofit/README.md

 **6.Create a RecyclerView in our XML file:**

+Afterward, we will create a RecyclerView in our XML file.
 Open res ⇒ layout ⇒ activity_main.xml (or) main.xml and add the following code:

 ```
 <?xml version="1.0" encoding="utf-8"?>